 The pool leader invites others, and everyone contributes 100% of their points.
 The pool leader can decide whether others are able to redeem points or are just contributors.
 This lets you combine points from spending and bonuses on cards like the JetBlue Card, JetBlue Plus Card, and JetBlue Business Card.

 Keep in mind that if a member leaves the pool, the points that they have contributed are returned to them.
-In addition, you have to wait six months before replacing that specific member in the pool.
+In addition, you must wait six months before replacing that specific member.
+Additionally, members can only belong to one pool at a time.

 You can set up a pool here.